Estebank94/iceberg-gatsby-multilang/recipes/2020-07-20-white-russian.en.md

   - /assets/img/white-russian.jpg
 date: '2020-07-22 12:15:50'
 ---
-1. En un vaso agregar el hielo seguido del vodka y licor de café, mezclar
+1. In a glass add ice cubes, vodka and coffee liqueur and mix the ingredients.

-2. Completar con Not Milk y servir.
+2. Complete with Not Milk and serve.